-- 1. If a sewer main crosses a water service lateral, the sewer main must be located: - (a) At least 18 inches lower than the water service lateral, as measured vertically from the exterior walls of the pipes; or - (b) If compliance with paragraph (a) is impracticable, in such a manner as is authorized by the [Health] Division. - 2.
-If a water service lateral is in place at the time a sewer main is constructed and must be relocated to comply with this section, the relocation must be performed: - (a) With the approval of and in accordance with the procedures and standards of the supplier of water; or - (b) If compliance with paragraph (a) is impracticable, in such a manner as is authorized by the Health Division.

-NAC 445A.67175 Separation of lines: Sewer service lateral crossing water main or water service lateral.
-(NRS 445A.860)

-- 1. If a sewer service lateral crosses a water main or water service lateral, the sewer service lateral must be located: - (a) At least 12 inches lower than the water main or water service lateral, as measured vertically from the exterior walls of the pipes; or - (b) If compliance with paragraph (a) is impracticable, in such a manner as is authorized by the [Health] Division. - 2.
-If a water main or water service lateral is in place at the time a sewer service lateral is constructed and must be relocated to comply with this section, the relocation must be performed: - (a) With the approval of and in accordance with the procedures and standards of the supplier of water; or - (b) If compliance with paragraph (a) is impracticable, in such a manner as is authorized by the Health Division.
+- 2. If compliance with subsection 1 is impracticable, located in such a manner as is authorized by the [Health] Division. - Sec.
+115. NAC 445A.6717 is hereby amended to read as follows: - 445A.6717 1.
+If a sewer main crosses a water service lateral, the sewer main must be located: - (a) At least 18 inches lower than the water service lateral, as measured vertically from the exterior walls of the pipes; or - (b) If compliance with paragraph (a) is impracticable, in such a manner as is authorized by the [Health] Division. - 2.
+If a water service lateral is in place at the time a sewer main is constructed and must be relocated to comply with this section, the relocation must be performed: - (a) With the approval of and in accordance with the procedures and standards of the supplier of water; or - (b) If compliance with paragraph (a) is impracticable, in such a manner as is authorized by the [Health] Division. - Sec.
+116. NAC 445A.67175 is hereby amended to read as follows: - 445A.67175 1.
+If a sewer service lateral crosses a water main or water service lateral, the sewer service lateral must be located: - (a) At least 12 inches lower than the water main or water service lateral, as measured vertically from the exterior walls of the pipes; or - (b) If compliance with paragraph (a) is impracticable, in such a manner as is authorized by the [Health] Division.